 Carroll said the biggest increase in home sales in the Berkshires this year has been in South County.

-Berkshire sales figures during the first five months
+Berkshire sales figures during the first five months of 2010 were $82.

 "Last year was a real tough year," Carroll said.
 "There was a lot in the news and a lot of fear.
 Now people are seeing modest increases coming out of national [trends].
 And people are making lifestyle changes.
 They don't want to wait."